jenny0741/stock-analysis/README.md

 ### Advantages and Disadvantages of refactoring code
 1. Advantages: Makes code more efficient and organized as well as cleans it up to make it neater/cleaner and easier to read/understand
-2. Disadvantages: May take a large amount of time, refactoring a specific part of the code may make it difficult to test if the script is lengthy/too large
+2. Disadvantages: May take a large amount of time, refactoring a specific part of the code may change the script altogether and output completely different results

-### Pros and Cons of Original script vs Refactored Script
+### Pros and Cons of Refactored Script
-1. Original Script Pros:
+1. Pros: Decreased run time and made code more efficient
-2. Original Script Cons:
+2. Cons: Took a bit of time to refactor and to test/debug